 Log Cabin Building Challenges

-Some of the questions that many people have when they contemplate building their own log home include:
+Some of the questions that many people have when they contemplate building their own log home or attending a log home building school include:

 Nothing can fully prepare you for the enormous but rewarding task of building your dream cabin, but log home building classes and timber framing schools will give you a huge head start on your journey.